swansonk14/SyntheMol/docs/antibiotics_rl.md

     --no_features_scaling
 ```

-Time: TODO with an 8-core, 1-GPU machine.
+Time: 12 minutes, 27 seconds with an 8-core, 1-GPU machine.

 ## Generate molecules with SyntheMol-RL